It's getting uglier in stock markets as fears about inflation spark a brutal drop

 The Dow Jones Industrial Average slumped by more than 700 points on Monday, or a decline of more than 2%, and was headed for a seventh consecutive daily fall.

-It was even worse for the S&P 500 and the Nasdaq, which also slumped on Monday and have now both fallen more than 10 percent each from their record highs — a fall that is known in markets as "a correction."
+It was even worse for the S&P 500 and the Nasdaq, which also slumped on Monday and have now both fallen more than 10% each from their record highs — a fall that is known in markets as a correction.

-Cryptocurrencies weren't spared from the rout, with Bitcoin down 5% to around $34,000.
+Cryptocurrencies weren't spared from the rout, with Bitcoin down 5% to about $34,000.

 Worries about rising tensions in Ukraine, where Russian troops are massed at the borders, contributed to the declines.

-But ultimately, the fears are being driven by the recent surge in inflation to 40-year highs, which will require the Federal Reserve to raise interest rates in order to cool prices.
+But, ultimately, the fears are being driven by the recent surge in inflation to 40-year highs, which will require the Federal Reserve to raise interest rates to cool prices.

 Why the outlook is so uncertain